microsoft/fast/packages/web-components/fast-foundation/src/rating/rating.spec.md

 Assistive Technology

 - When focused is on the component, the reader will announce the component, the current item and the the total amount of items.
 Example: "rating, 1 of 5 stars".
 As focused is moved to the next item, the reader will read out the current value and the amount of total items.
-Example: "2 of 5 stars, 3 of 5 stars, 4 of 5 stars, 5 of 5 stars"
+Example: "2 of 5 stars, 3 of 5 stars, 4 of 5 stars, 5 of 5 stars".